News and notes on Purdue Athletics

 While with Purdue, Brouse has coached eight Big Ten Players of the Year (Lee Williamson, Gonzalez-Escallon, Gulyanamitta, Hernandez (three times), Stacy Orschell and Onnarin Sattayabanphot) and eight Big Ten Freshman of the Year (Christel Boeljon, Kari Damron, Whitney Frykman, Stefanie Endstrasser, Laura Gonzalez-Escallon, LeBlanc, Chris Mayson and Adam Schenk).

 In addition to his coaching duties for both the men's and women's golf teams at Purdue, Brouse is responsible for overseeing operations for the Birck Boilermaker Golf Complex.
-The 36-hole masterpiece features two distinctly challenging courses - the Ackerman Hills and Kampen layouts.
-The latter was the designed by the legendary Pete Dye and was the site of the 2008 NCAA Men's Championships and the 2003 NCAA Women's Championships.
+The 36-hole masterpiece features two distinctly challenging courses - the Ackerman-Allen and Kampen layouts.
+Both were designed by the legendary Pete Dye and Kampen was the site of the 2008 NCAA Men's Championships and the 2003 NCAA Women's Championships.
 The complex features state-of-the-art practice facilities and ranks among the finest in college golf.

 Brouse became the Boilermakers' head coach in 1998 after leading North Carolina to 19 NCAA Championships appearances in 21 years.
 An eight-time conference coach of the year (three times in the ACC and five times in the Big Ten) and a two-time national coach of the year (2006 and 2010), Brouse has led teams to 18 top-10 finishes at the NCAA Championships.